kercre123/jank-escape-pod/README.md

 `setup.sh` is a prompt-script which guides you through the installation.
 It can install all necessary packages, get the speech-to-text software, create SSL certificates (with the address/port given), put the public cert into the vector-cloud source, build vector-cloud, build chipper, create a new server config file for Vector, and allow you to copy the new vic-cloud and server config into him.

-(This currently only works on Debian-based Linux)
+(This currently only works on Arch or Debian-based Linux)

 ```
 git clone https://github.com/kercre123/jank-escape-pod.git